fabianmartins/alienattack.workshop/README.md

 Let's fix this.

 1. Go to Systems Manager, then Parameter Store, and delete the parameter `<envNamesuffix>/session`
-2. Go to Kinesis, then Kinesis Firehose, and delete the resource that you created by hand.
-The resource will already be deleted, but you will be fixing the configurations at the console.
+2. Go to Kinesis, then Kinesis Firehose, and delete the resource that you created by hand
 3. Go to IAM, and search for `<envNamesuffix>`.
 Delete any resource configured like that.
-For sure the only resource will be `<envNamesuffix>FirehoseRole`.
+For sure the only resource will be `<envNamesuffix>FirehoseRole`
 4. Delete the S3 buckets `<envNamesuffix>`.app and `<envNamesuffix>.raw`
+5. Delete your Cloud9 environment if you created it just for this workshop.

 ## Final activity